cncf/devstats.archive/README.md

 You can tweak `gha2db.rb` by:

-- Set `GHA2DB_PSQL` to use PostgreSQL output
+- Set `GHA2DB_PSQL` to use PostgreSQL output.
-- Set `GHA2DB_MYSQL` to use MySQL output
+- Set `GHA2DB_MYSQL` to use MySQL output.
-- You need to set `GHA2DB_PSQL` or `GHA2DB_MYSQL` to use DB output
+- You need to set `GHA2DB_PSQL` or `GHA2DB_MYSQL` to use DB output.
-- Set `GHA2DB_ST` environment variable to run single threaded version
+- Set `GHA2DB_ST` environment variable to run single threaded version.
-- Set `GHA2DB_JSON` to save single events JSONs in `jsons/` directory
+- Set `GHA2DB_JSON` to save single events JSONs in `jsons/` directory.
-- Set `GHA2DB_NODB` to skip DB processing at all (if `GHA2DB_JSON` not set it will parse all data from GHA, but do nothing with it)
+- Set `GHA2DB_NODB` to skip DB processing at all (if `GHA2DB_JSON` not set it will parse all data from GHA, but do nothing with it).
-- Set `GHA2DB_DEBUG` set to 1 to see output for all events generated, set to 2 to see all SQL query parameters
+- Set `GHA2DB_DEBUG` set to 1 to see output for all events generated, set to 2 to see all SQL query parameters.
-- Set `GHA2DB_QOUT` to see all SQL queries
+- Set `GHA2DB_QOUT` to see all SQL queries.

 Examples in this shell script (some commented out, some not):